...

 Ⓒ びわ湖大津観光協会

-Mii-dera Temple, founded in the late mid-7th century, is located on the hillside of Mt.
-Nagara overlooking Lake Biwa.
+Mii-dera Temple, founded in the late mid-7th century, is another spot you can visit for seasonal colors if you are after things to do around Lake Biwa.
 With a rich history, the temple is known as the Temple of the Phoenix.
 With buildings filled with Japanese cultural treasures, visiting Mii-dera is a must-do for Japanese history buffs.

 For more information about the amazing temple, please refer to our article on Mii-dera.